JacksonBurns/Crow/paper.md

 This reaction was run in a 96 well microtiter plate with a unique ligand in each well, ranging from simple tri-alkyl phosphines to various *phos-*ligands.
 The plate is processed via a GC with an autosampler attachment, which individually characterizes each well in sequence.
-Each resulting chromatogram is exported into the *xml* format to a networked drive where 'Crow' is able to retrieve files and begin processing.
+Each resulting chromatogram is exported into the *xml* format to a networked drive where `Crow` is able to retrieve files and begin processing.

 **Pre-Pull** is a diagnostic tool to aid in automated peak retrieval.
 It identifies all peaks present